edwardtoday/sansi-book/led_control/db_setup.md

 ## Table names are converted to lower case on Windows

 By default, MySQL/MariaDB server installed on Windows is case-insensitive.
-To change this behavior, add the following line to `my.ini` configuration.
+To change this behavior, add the following to option file.

 `lower_case_table_names=2`